-The theme of this trip was definitely “reunion” and of course new friends.
+The theme of this trip was “reunion” and of course new friends.
 Between our group, we were visiting from California, Florida, Ohio, Texas, D.C. and NY.

 I started off by getting myself home to NYC to meet up with my family and get some good ol korean food.
-Then it was off to JFK to find Mel and of course grab a quick beer before take off.
+Then it was off to JFK to find Mel and grab a quick beer before take off.

 We landed in Reykjavík early morning to find Sussi, Dan, Dave & Victor and we were on our way!
 (After a quick stop at the impressive bathrooms and a minor mishap at the ATM).
 We took the flybus to our airbnb at Snorrabraut and Skeggjagata and prioritized our next step… what to eat.
 We dropped in at Brauð & Co for some pastries and off to brunch at bergsson mathús.
 Although eating out in Iceland is ridiculously expensive, the food is fresh and delicious.